MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/emea-esp-report-340.md

 The format of the Report 340 text file complies with the regulatory requirements and contains the following record types:

 - **Type 1** – The **Type 1** record contains information about the company that submits Report 340.
 This company is known as the *deponent*.
 The information is retrieved from the Company Information table and the **Spanish VAT books** page.
 - **Type 2** – The report should include at least one **Type 2** record. **Type 2** records contain information about the goods and services that were purchased and sold during the specified period.
-Customer and vendor information is retrieved from the Customer and Vendor cards.
+Customer and vendor information is retrieved from the Customer and Vendor records.

 > [!NOTE]
 > If there are no **Type 2** records, the file isn't generated.